Aliases for PANX1 Gene

 PANX1 (Pannexin 1) is a Protein Coding gene.
-Diseases associated with PANX1 include Oocyte Maturation Defect 7 and Ischemia.
-Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Transmission across Electrical Synapses.
+Diseases associated with PANX1 include Oocyte Maturation Defect 7 and Jejunoileitis.
+Among its related pathways are Electric Transmission Across Gap Junctions and Toll-Like receptor Signaling Pathways.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and actin binding.
 An important paralog of this gene is PANX3.

 UniProtKB/Swiss-Prot Summary for PANX1 Gene